Chat with finance and operations data on Microsoft 365 Copilot

 Diagram that shows the data flow between finance and operations apps and Microsoft 365 Copilot.

-No, you aren't limited to the supported customer scenarios.
+You aren't limited to the supported customer scenarios.
 Think of those scenarios as patterns that Microsoft 365 Copilot can process.
 All finance and operations entities that follow those patterns can be enabled for Microsoft 365 Copilot and support virtual entities.
-Here's is the supported list of entities eligible for copilot.
-However, this release doesn’t contain a UX for custom plugin management using the virtual entities.
+See the supported list of entities that are eligible for Copilot.
+However, this release doesn't include a user experience (UX) for using the virtual entities for custom plugin management.

 Microsoft 365 Copilot is available only for en-us language settings.

-How can I set up Microsoft 365 Copilot for my finance and operations data?
+Set up Microsoft 365 Copilot for finance and operations data

 Before you can set up Microsoft 365 Copilot for your finance and operations data, you must have the following software versions installed: